Para-Tech Sea Anchor

-No small, independent craft should venture offshore without the tremendous confidence and security afforded by a PARA-TECH Sea Anchor.
-PARA-TECH Engineering Co. is committed to your safety and wellbeing when cruising offshore.
-Read what Sea Anchor users have to say.
+A para-tech sea anchor is also known as the para-anchor or parachute anchor.
+PARA-TECH Engineering Co. is committed to your safety and wellbeing when cruising offshore—creating a system-designed sea anchor for offshore fishing and survival gear that is easy to use and durable.
+No small, independent craft should venture offshore without the tremendous confidence and security afforded by a para-tech sea anchor.
+Read what sea anchor users have to say.
 These are excerpts directly from the Drag Device Database by Victor Shane:

 "We’re alive!
 Thanks to the parachute [Sea] anchor which secured us for 53 hours in Cyclone Justin..."

 "The sea anchor definitely saved the boat and I’m sure our lives.
 It operated flawlessly on those two days [985mb storm] and the other three days during the other two gales ...
 We did what should have been done and came through a very violent storm and survived with no damage.
 Thank you again for everything."

 "My parachute [Sea Anchor] is one of the few items I purchased which performed as advertised and no defect or surprises.
 I appreciated the quality and performance more than I can express.
 Wouldn’t leave port without it, ever!"